akshat22056/IP-Mapping-of-Disease-Associated-Mutations-to-Protein-Binding-Sites/README.md

 Same-category mutations likely represent neutral or tolerated substitutions, while cross-category mutations, especially in binding sites, could indicate pathogenic potential or functional adaptation.

 ## 🧱 PDB Structural Filtering and Chain Cleanup
-As part of downstream structure-aware mutation mapping and surface accessibility analysis, we integrated PDB-level structural filtering:
+To complement our sequence-based mutation analysis with structural insights, we extended our pipeline to incorporate 3D protein structure data from the Protein Data Bank (PDB).
+This structural layer enables downstream tasks like surface accessibility prediction, ligand-binding analysis, and mutation impact modeling.

 ## 🧬 Workflow Summary

-For each UniProt-mapped gene, we retrieved all associated PDB structures and chain annotations via UniProt’s structure section.
+## Mapping to PDB Structures via UniProt
+For each gene with a known UniProt ID, we accessed the “Structure” section of the UniProt entry to extract all associated PDB entries and their corresponding chains.
+This ensures that we’re using biologically validated 3D models relevant to the gene.

-## A dedicated CSV was created containing:
+## Generated Structured CSV for Mapping
+We created a clean, flattened CSV file with the format:

 GENE_NAME, UniProt_ID, PDB_ID, CHAIN, RESIDUE_RANGE

-PDB files (~24k) were bulk-downloaded using the RCSB PDB API.
-Chains were filtered using our chain list — we removed all chains not present in UniProt annotations, keeping other lines (REMARK, HELIX, etc.) untouched.
+This includes all available chains and residue coverage for each PDB structure associated with the gene.
+Genes with multiple PDB structures or multiple chains appear in multiple rows.

+## Bulk Download of PDB Files (~25,000+)

+Using RCSB’s PDB REST API, we automated the retrieval of all unique PDB files.
+A tracking mechanism was implemented to log successful and failed downloads, so corrupt or unavailable structures can be handled later.

+## Chain Filtering on PDB Files

+Each downloaded .pdb file was cleaned to retain only the chains explicitly listed in our master CSV.
+Non-matching chains (irrelevant to our gene or UniProt context) were deleted.
+Only ATOM and HETATM lines were filtered—other metadata (e.g., REMARK, HELIX, SHEET, SEQRES) were left untouched to preserve structural integrity.
+This step ensures the resulting files are suitable for precise structural analysis focused solely on biologically relevant chains.

 ## ✅ Example:
-If UniProt ID Q9HB90 maps to PDB 1a00 with chains B and D, we retained only ATOM/HETATM lines corresponding to chains B and D.
+If a gene with UniProt ID Q9HB90 maps to PDB 1a00 with chain assignment B/D, then:
+Only chains B and D from the file 1a00.pdb were retained.
+Chains like A, C, or others (if present) were removed.
+The cleaned file was saved as 1a00_filtered.pdb.

-## 🧪 Ready for Surface Analysis
+## 🧪 Ready for Structure-Based Analysis
-Filtered .pdb files are now ready for surface accessibility or molecular interaction studies using tools like:
+These chain-filtered .pdb files are now ready for use in structure-aware mutation workflows, including:

+🧩 Surface Accessibility Analysis (e.g., via DSSP, PyMOL or custom scripts)

+🧠 Binding Interface Prediction

+🔬 Protein–Ligand or Protein–Protein Interaction Modeling

+📐 Structural Visualization and Mutation Annotation

+By filtering irrelevant chains and preserving all structural metadata, this step ensures high accuracy and efficiency in downstream protein structure analysis tools like:

-PyMOL
+🔬 PyMOL
-Chimera
+🧬 Chimera / ChimeraX
-PISA
+🔎 PISA (PDBePISA)
-DSSP
+🧱 DSSP / STRIDE
+🧠 Custom ML or Molecular Dynamics pipelines